What is GTM data management?

 Generic outreach: Inconsistent field formats kill personalization

-Best Practices for GTM Data Management
+Best practices for GTM data management

 Data management strategy isn't theoretical.
 It's about picking the right practices and implementing them consistently.
-These six approaches help teams reach data maturity faster.
+These approaches help teams reach data maturity faster.

 Start by creating a single source of truth across your tech stack.
 Master data management means one canonical record per account and contact.
 When a field gets updated in one system, it syncs everywhere else automatically.